What Is Thought Blocking And How Can It Be Treated?

 How Is Thought Blocking Diagnosed?

 Some forms of anxiety, particularly social anxiety, may be so severe that they impact an individual's ability to communicate effectively.
 Those who suffer from severe social anxiety may experience extreme discomfort at the thought of talking to or interacting with others.
-They may avoid social situations whenever possible.
+They may also choose to avoid social situations whenever possible.
 While thought blocking can occur in some forms of extreme anxiety, the condition itself is not caused by fear or discomfort.
 Episodes of thought blocking will occur despite the individuals' emotional state.

 Petit mal seizures or "absence seizures" usually occur in individuals with the condition that affects the nervous system, like epilepsy.
 Seizures are the result of interrupted electrical activity in the brain and typically last less than 15 seconds.
 When an individual experiences a petit mal seizure it can appear very similar to an episode of thought blocking.
 The person may stare off into the distance, stop talking mid-sentence, or stop moving altogether.
 After the seizure, it is not uncommon for the individual to have trouble remembering what happened.
-Petit mal seizures cause a person to stop all normal behavior, while the thought is blocking only impacts a person's ability to recall information.
+Petit mal seizures cause a person to stop all normal behavior, whereas thought blocking only impacts a person's ability to recall information.

-Some conditions, such as stroke, brain tumors, dementia, and physical trauma can cause injury or damage to the brain.
+Some conditions, such as strokes, brain tumors, dementia, and physical trauma can cause injury or damage to the brain.
 If the brain has sustained major damage to areas responsible for speech and communication, it is not uncommon for an individual to struggle with talking, recalling words, or verbally communicating thoughts.
 Brain injury is the result of a specific condition, while thought blocking does not appear to be caused by any physical complication.

 As you can see, identifying conditions where thought blocking is present, and eliminating other sources of thought interruption is a complex process.
 However, once the cause of thought blocking is identified, there are many things we can do to limit its effects.